Geonovum/PDOK-NGR-documentatie/docs/downloaden.rst

     WFS:"http://geodata.nationaalgeoregister.nl/bagviewer/wfs"
     bagviewer:pand

-You can use :ref:`ogrinfo <ogrinfo>` to discover which layers are contained in a WFS endpoint.
+You can use :ref:`ogrinfo <ogrinfo>` to discover which layers are contained in a WFS endpoint, see the :ref:`ogr2ogr tutorial <ogr2ogr tutorial>`_ for more information.